 ◷ Reading Time: 4 minutes

-This example takes a dataset of symptoms to train the model and diagnose whether the patient has cold, flu or allergies.
+This example takes a dataset of symptoms to train the model and diagnose whether the patient has a cold, flu, or allergies.
 It uses the

 Naive Bayes algorithm for predictions.